 Tarot cards are so good at knowing what gnaws at us, and art is uniquely suited to heal it.
-Because often what traumatizes us is not the event but the story we tell ourselves over and over about the event.
+Often what traumatizes us is not the event, but the story we tell ourselves over and over about the event.
+That is where the Inner Healing Tarot Spread comes in.

 Relax and let the cards fall into place to support you in just the right areas.